 You do not get to count your Netflix binge as quality time.
 Maybe once in a while, if you are watching your spouse’s favorite show it will work.
 But consistently, your quality time will consist of NO SCREENS.

 Turn the TV off.
 Put your cell phone away and on silent.
 And just BE TOGETHER.
 Talk to each other and do things together that you can focus on with no outside distractions.

 Give Your Full and Focused Attention

 Not only does this mean no distractions.
 But it also means that you need to be practicing active listening and making good eye contact.
 If you need to review communication check out The Method To Communicate With Your Husband Better and How To Improve Communication In Your Marriage with a Weekly Check-In.

 These will help remind you how to really prepare for and focus on your spouse during your quality time.

 - Offer to do something your spouse enjoys that you may not personally choose to do.

 - Enjoy your spouse.

 Need to find out yours and your spouse’s love languages?
-Learn more and get your FREE printable worksheet at How To Use The 5 Love Languages To Improve Your Marriage
+Learn more and get your FREE printable worksheet at Simple Five Love Languages Summary to Help your Marriage

 Don’t forget to get your FREE printable with date ideas and conversation starters from the Resource Library